wojtek-rak/PaintStore/README.md

 #### Get, or add and get category
 ```
 PostRequest: api/CategoryGetAdd
-Category:    Category ( "TypeName" or "ToolName")
+Input:       Category: "TypeName" or "ToolName")
 Output:      CategoryType or CategoryTool
 ```